| Title: | Extracting and Visualizing Bayesian Graphical Models |

 show |

-specifies which edges should be shown, indicated by "all", "included", "inconclusive", "excluded". |
+specifies which edges should be shown, indicated by "all", "included" for included and weakly included edges, "inconclusive", and "excluded" for excluded and weakly excluded edges. |

 ... |